Install an exhaust fan in the bathroom to exhaust steam to the outdoors.

 - Connect the exhaust duct to the fan port with mechanical fasteners and/or mastic.
 Choose a smooth-surfaced duct such as galvanized sheet metal or PVC that is the size specified by the manufacturer.
 If aluminum flex duct is used, it should be stretched tight to avoid unnecessary sagging and to minimize friction.
 Ideally the duct should be the same diameter as the exit opening on the fan housing.

 - Vent the fan exhaust directly to the outside, not into an attic or crawlspace.
 The duct should be supported so that it hangs as straight as possible and positioned so that it has as few bends as possible.
 At a minimum, the first three feet of duct extending from the fan exhaust port should lay straight; an installation with a 90-degree elbow immediately adjacent to the fan exhaust port can cause air to flow back into the fan.
 If bends are necessary, gradual bends are preferred to 90-degree elbows for optimum flow and less airflow noise.
 The duct should be routed so that it is out of the way of other ducts and equipment in the attic and care should be taken not to crush or kink the duct during or after installation.
 If possible, the duct terminal should be located to the side wall slightly below the fan, allowing the duct to slope down and away from the fan housing to direct any condensation away from the fan.
-Duct seams should be sealed with mastic or metal tape.
+Seal seams mastic or metal tape.
 To minimize condensation, insulate the duct.

 - Cover the fan housing with an insulated, airtight box.
 Make the box from rigid foam.
 Tape the seams with housewrap tape.
 Use caulk or spray foam to seal the box to the ceiling drywall and to seal around the exhaust pipe.
 Cover the box with attic insulation.